manuelmazzuola/manuelmazzuola.github.io/_posts/2021-02-17-my-first-neural-network.md

 learn.fine_tune(4)
 ```

-Here we use a convolutional neural netwok, inspired by biological processes, is the state-of-the-art in image recognition, NPL and bioinformatics.
+Here we use a convolutional neural network, inspired by biological processes, is the state-of-the-art in image recognition, NPL, and bioinformatics.

-`resnet34` is a Residual Network, a model pre-trained with the [ImageNet](http://image-net.org/challenges/LSVRC/2013/) dataset, it consists in 34 layers.
+`resnet34` is a Residual Network, a model pre-trained with the [ImageNet](http://image-net.org/challenges/LSVRC/2013/) dataset, it consists of 34 layers.

 The `fine_tune(4)` call will train the neural network with our dataset 4 times, each time is called `epoch`.
-For each epoch it tests the model using the validation dataset and calculate how good the model is, its loss.
+For each epoch, it tests the goodness of the model using the validation dataset
+by calculating the loss value.

 Looking at the output of the training process we notice an issue, from the 2nd epoch to the 4th epoch the loss is increasing meaning that the model is getting worse, the learning process is not working correctly, and the reason for that is the `batch size` and how it interferes with the `SGD` (Stochastic Gradient Descent), that is not completely clear to me why it happens but I'll investigate more and I'll write a post about it.